 One of the most important geometric features of the five pointed star is it’s ability to regenerate itself and create pentagram after pentagram inside one another.
 Simply draw lines joining all 5 points and a pentagon (5 sided shape) appears in the centre, join these five points and another pentagram appears. you can keep going forever drawing stars within each other.
 Experience this yourself with pentagonal stars and patterns.

-Every 8 years the positions of Venus, Earth and the Sun all full into a straight line.
+Every 8 years the positions of Venus, Earth and the Sun all fall into a straight line.
 Mark each of these lines and they create a wonderful pentagonal flower pattern in the solar system that redraws itself again and again.
 This flower scribes the five points of a star. you can scribe your own at this link

 In many flowers an ever present pentagon displays the pentagram star at its centre.

 History of the Pentagram star

 It has been the same in history also.
 The star has always held a great magical association.
 The star is greatly used in christian symbolism and was often worn as an emblem to ward off evil during the middle ages.
 All the way back to the rennaisance pythagorus school the pentagram was used as their symbol of recognition because of its significance to the eternal regenerative powers of nature.
 This flag of life expresses itself in so many living forms and creatures all around us.

 Spirit, Philosophy and Geometry